 Without an airtight seal on your windows, you’re wasting energy when heating and cooling your home.
 If your windows are old and leaking air, it may be time to replace them with energy-efficient models or to boost their efficiency with weatherstripping.
-The right windows will trap cool air during the summer and hot air in the winter.
-Replacing old, drafty windows may be an expensive project to complete, but it will give you long-term energy savings.
+While this can be costly, you’ll likely experience immense savings in the long run.

 If you’re in the market for a new appliance, consider purchasing a product with the ENERGY STAR label, which uses considerably less energy.
 There are more than 40 product categories that offer the ENERGY STAR label, including major appliances and light fixtures.
 ENERGY STAR products, such as refrigerators, televisions, stoves, washers, and air conditioners, meet energy-efficient specifications set by the Environmental Protection Agency (EPA).

 ENERGY STAR appliances use up to 10 to 50% less energy than standard appliances and help reduce emissions of greenhouse gases.
 It’s important to note that many energy-efficient appliances are more expensive to purchase than traditional appliances, but these upfront costs actually save you money in the long run.